Medically review by Kim Langdon

 It makes it simpler to understand if we can trace it back to an inflamed gut, though.

-To begin with, symptoms can include fatigue, feeling sick after meals, inflammation, digestive issues, migraine, anxiety, and more.
+To begin with, symptoms can include fatigue, bloating, gas, feeling sick after meals, inflammation, digestive issues, migraine, anxiety, and more.

 1. Food sensitivities and allergies

-In more severe cases, people with eczema, allergic reaction skin rash (utricaria), and asthma are shown to have more permeable gut lining (1).
+In more severe cases, people with eczema, allergic reaction skin rash (urticaria), and asthma are shown to have a more permeable gut lining (1).

 Eliminating the food will ideally help you understand its impact better.
 The autoimmune protocol is a great introduction to elimination diets designed to help you repair leaky gut.

 This might be one of the most obvious symptoms to someone who doesn't otherwise know much about leaky gut.

 Considering the gut encompasses all of our digestive organs from the esophagus to the anus, naturally, its overall health impacts digestion big time.

 Like we mentioned above, those food sensitivities' main reactive symptoms could very clearly be happening in the intestines as a result or as a cause of leaky gut.